 With a few simple steps, you’ll end up with an impressive centerpiece for special occasions.

-Dry Brine Brisket!
+Tip #1: Dry Brine Brisket

-Iโ€™ve mentioned this is my Prime Rib Recipe, Perfect Grilled Steak, Beef Tenderloin Recipe and my Smoked Tri Tip , but dry brining your meat 24 hours before you cook it is the best insurance policy for tender meat.
+Iโ€™ve mentioned this is my Prime Rib Recipe, Perfect Grilled Steak, Beef Tenderloin Recipeย and my Smoked Tri Tipย , but dry brining your meat 24 hours before you cook it is the best insurance policy for tender meat.

-Dry brining meat involves nothing more than placing it on a baking sheet, sprinkling the whole surface (including the sides of the brisket!) liberally with coarse kosher salt and leaving it uncovered in your refrigerator overnight.
+Dry brining meat involves nothing more than placing it on a baking sheet, sprinkling the whole surface (including the sides of the brisket!) with coarse kosher salt and leaving it uncovered in your refrigerator overnight.

 Dry bringing allows the salt to penetrate deeply into the meat, thereby tenderizing it while seasoning it deeper than you would otherwise get without the dry brine.

-Tip #2: My second tip is to always use a meat thermometer to ensure youโ€™re getting the cook you want on any piece of meat.
+My second tip is to always use a meat thermometer to ensure youโ€™re getting the cook you want on any piece of meat.

 For taste and texture, brisket should be cooked to 180 to 200 degrees Fahrenheit.
 Using a meat thermometer will ensure you donโ€™t over or undercook the brisket and that you end up with juicy, tender beef.

-Tip #3: My final tip is to cook brisket at a low temperature for a long period of time.
+Thirdly, cook brisket at a low temperature for a long period of time.

 For this reason, be sure to roast brisket at a lower oven temperature, between 225 to 300 degrees Fahrenheit to achieve tender brisket.